 WHAT DISCIPLINARY ACTION- CIVIL/CRIMINAL- IS TAKEN AGAINST AN ARCHITECT GUILTY OF PROFESSIONAL MISCONDUCT?

-If the Architect is found guilty of Professional Misconduct, he is liable for disciplinary action by the Council of Architecture under section 30 of the Architects Act,1972.
+When on receipt of a complaint made to it, the Council is of the opinion that the Architect is found guilty of Professional Misconduct, he is liable for disciplinary action by the Council of Architecture under Section 30 (2) of Architects Act, 1972.

 This post was about the Professional liability of an Architect and what constitutes as deficient / negligent service by an Architect.
 To lodge a complaint against an Architect for deficiency / negligence in service, go to: